smly/mjai.app/README.md

 [AI Jansou](https://mjai.app) is a platform for mahjong AI competition.
 This repository contains the implementation of mahjong game simulator for evaluating submission files on AI Jansou.

+## Plan

+* 🚨 The competition server (mjai.app) is currently suspended and will be reopened in the end of July 2023.
+Please stay tuned!

 ## Usage

 You can simulate a mahjong game by specifying submission files as shown in the code below.